sunzidulislam/blogger/README.md

    php artisan serve
    ```

-6. Visit the app in browser:
+6. Visit the app in your browser:

    ```
    http://127.0.0.1:8000